BridgesLab/DrosophilaMuscleFunction/Crawling/crawling-analysis.md

 The raw data saved in ../Data/Crawling Data.csv.
-This script was most recently run on Fri May  9 15:37:12 2014.
+This script was most recently run on Wed Jul 16 09:29:26 2014.

 Analysis
 ---------